cccra/JENT/README.md

 Installation takes a jiffy.

-Back your old config up (if you have one)...
+Make sure you have Neovim 6.0 or later installed, then backup your old config (if you have one)...

 ```sh
 mv ${XDG_CONFIG_HOME:-$HOME/.config}/nvim ${XDG_CONFIG_HOME:-$HOME/.config}/nvim.bak